zbalkan/osq-ext-bin/README.md

 No. The extension executable is self sufficient.
 The kernel component is automatically installed/uninstalled with the load and unload of extension.
-There are however situations when osquery doesn't un-install the extension very cleanly and the drivers may reamin loaded.
+There are however situations when osquery doesn't un-install the extension very cleanly and the drivers may remain loaded.

 7. Is there a cleanup utility in such a case?